dosgroup/DMAFWebViewController/README.md

 ## DMAFWebViewController

 1. All network activity is mediated by AFNetworking.
-2. A loading.gif page is displayed automatically and immediately (`#define LOADING_GIF`, and `self.loadingPage`)
-3. `self.modifyRequest` called before all outgoing requests allowing you to customize requests with a block.
+2. `self.modifyRequest` called before all outgoing requests allowing you to customize requests with a block.
+3. A loading.gif page is displayed automatically and immediately (`#define LOADING_GIF`, and `self.loadingPage`)
-4. `webView:shouldStartLoadWithRequest:` - contains logic to do the following
+4. `webView:shouldStartLoadWithRequest:`
     a) allow loading of self.URL (triggered by `loadData:`)
     b) all other `http` or `https` urls will be handed to a new `DMAFWebViewController` and pushed onto the `UINavigationController` stack.
     c) `webview://back` pops the current view controller off the stack.
-    d) will eventually add a customization point for more `webview://` urls.
-    e) all other urls are handed to `self.otherSchemeHandler` for custom logic.
+    d) all other urls are handed to `self.otherSchemeHandler` for custom logic.
-    c) urls `webview://back` causes the current view controller to pop off the top of the stack.
-5. `self.titleTransformer` is called on `document.title`, and the output has whitespace trimmed.
+5. DOM Manipulation - `self.titleTransformer` is called (via js) on `document.title`, and the output has whitespace trimmed.
-6. `document.documentElement.style.webkitTouchCallout = "none"` is called to disable the standard long-press menu (copy/open url/add to reading list).
+6. DOM Manipulation - `document.documentElement.style.webkitTouchCallout = "none"` is called (via js) to disable the standard long-press menu (copy/open url/add to reading list).

 ## DMWebView